ocaml-gospel/gospel/doc/getting-started.rst

 Installing Gospel
 ^^^^^^^^^^^^^^^^^

-Please make sure that you already have a decently recent version ``ocaml`` and ``opam`` installed.
-Gospel requires the following versions:
+Please make sure that you already have a decently recent version of ``ocaml`` and ``opam`` installed.
+Gospel requires the following
+versions:

 - OCaml 4.09.0 or newer
 - Opam 2.0 or newer